 The hotel’s satellite WiFi can be slow and cell reception is sketch-y, so expect to go a little off-the-grid.

 Over-10s are welcome.
 One extra bed (charged at 50 per cent of the adult rate for children aged 10-18) can be added to the Rectangular Suites, subject to availability.
 Private tours offer flexibility, and there’s a kids menu, too.

-The hotel uses exclusively Fairtrade ingredients and those acquired from ayllus: Andean farming communes; and they recycle conscientiously.
+Awasi Hotel group is officially carbon neutral – the forest areas protected and maintained by Awasi more than offset the emissions generated by the three lodges.
+Awasi Atacama uses exclusively Fairtrade ingredients and those acquired from ayllus: Andean farming communes; and they recycle conscientiously.